[1] 2

 For more details, see https://r-pkgs.org/man.html

-From RStudio, create a New Directory (File -> New Project...
+roxygen2From RStudio, create a New Directory (File -> New Project...)

-file once to avoid warningsWe start by installing roxygen2
+R folder as .R filesman folderNAMESPACE file once to avoid warningsWe start by installing roxygen2 and the devtools package, if you haven’t installed them yet:

-To generate a documentation template for your function, click on Code --> Insert Roxygen Skeleton
+To generate a documentation template for your function, click on Code --> Insert Roxygen Skeleton in Rstudio.

-To generate documentation from our roxygen2 comments, which are denoted by the #'
+To generate documentation from our roxygen2 comments, which are denoted by the #' tags, run

-or press Ctrl + Shift + D
+or press Ctrl + Shift + D.

 We can now read the documentation of our function by calling